Azure/fta-azure-machine-learning/ml-developers-experience/PresenterNotes.md

 ## Before the live event

-- Start your compute instance in Azure ML portal, make sure it is ready to work off of the notebooks and samples.
+- Start your compute instance in Azure ML Studio, make sure it is ready to work off of the notebooks and samples.

 ## During the live event